kennycason/ninjaturdle_blog/posts/2017-02-08-story-and-design.markdown

 tags: game design
 ---

-Before getting started on any large project, I reckon it's considered good practice to plan before you build.
+Before getting started on any large project, I imagine it's considered good practice to plan before you build.
 This doesn't mean you need to write a 100 page detailed design document, nor plan every single micro detail of the game.
 However, defining the basic story, game style, a few enemies, weapons, items, etc, is a good way to get a feel for the kind of game you want to develop.
 Pen and paper are ideal because it's easy to write down many ideas and iterate upon them quickly without much overhead.
 Diving directly into code is obviously very expensive and timely.
-This is also a good time to start asking yourself "what about your game is special?".
+This is also a good time to start asking yourself "what is it about your game that is special?".
 If you can't find that special sauce that makes your game unique, that's ok, just keep that in the back of your mind for later.
 Chances are 75% of the initial ideas you come with will be scrapped or refactored anyways.

 The first thing I decided to lock down was the basic game mechanics.
 I decided to make a 2D side-scrolling platformer with a semi-open world to give the player a sense of explorability.
 Not dissimilar to my all time favorite game, Super Metroid.